Chanda Kochhar: Lending controversies

 In September 2023, Kochhar and her husband were granted bail.
 In September 2024, the Supreme Court requested a response from Kochhar and Deepak in regards to the CBI's petition that challenges the Bombay High Court's ruling that declared the Kocchar's arrest illegal.
 In November 2024, the Bombay High Court instructed the Serious Fraud Investigation Office (SFIO) to avoid any coercive measures against Kochhar and the court also mandated that any questioning of her should occur strictly within standard working hours.
 The court order was in response to Kocchar's plea that she and her husband should be treated as senior citizens and not be subjected to extended questioning in the investigations.
+In July 2025, an appellate tribunal confirmed a clear "quid pro quo" between former ICICI Bank CEO Chanda Kochhar and the Videocon Group, finding she received a ₹64 crore bribe for sanctioning a ₹300 crore loan, upholding the Directorate of Enforcement (ED) case under the PMLA.
+The tribunal found that funds were routed to her husband's company, invalidating her defense of ignorance and confirming the money laundering charges related to these illegal gains.

 Personal life

 Kochhar resides in Mumbai, and is married to Deepak Kochhar, a wind energy entrepreneur and her business schoolmate.
 They have two children, a daughter and a son.